 If you’re looking for resounding bass, look no further than the Focal Aria 926.
 The new flax cones afford another level of durability and flexibility when the audio frequencies come through.
 Meanwhile, the TNF tweeter handles high frequency response with supreme accuracy.

 Another best floor standing speaker, the Focal Aria tower speakers come in two different finishes — walnut and black high gloss.
 It doesn’t matter if you decide to go with rustic or elegant, these speakers will fit into your home nicely.

 To further guarantee the reliability of the speakers, Focal also provides a one-year warranty.
 The warranty makes this a risk-free purchase that can bring your music to life.

 3. Definitive Technology D17 Demand Series Modern High-Performance 3-Way Tower Speaker

-With these tower speakers, your sound stage will be expanded with balanced low and high frequencies low-end speakers cannot provide.
-The two 6.5 inch carbon drivers with another 6.5 woofer will promise full-range music you’re going to love.
+With these tower speakers under $5000 mark, your sound stage will be expanded with balanced low and high frequencies low-end speakers cannot provide.
+These speakers feature two 6.5 inch carbon drivers with another 6.5 woofer will promise full-range music you’re going to love.